Looking for a Preschool in Billericay, Wickford or Brentwood?

-We pride ourselves on the level of education and amazing opportunities we are able to offer our children, we have a full indoor and outdoor curriculum, forest school, beach school, additional private talks, experience days and trips.
+We pride ourselves on the level of education and amasing opportunities we are able to offer our children, we have a full indoor and outdoor curriculum, forest school, beach school, additional private talks, experience days and day trips.
 We have our own allotment where the children are taken there to learn about growing fruit and vegetables.

-We are the only setting in the south that delivers this level of education.
+We are the only setting in the south that delivers this level of outdoor education.
 This enables our children to be achieving above the national average across the seven areas of learning, comparing our children to the statistics applied to school reception aged children.

 We provide healthy fun snacks in the am and pm sessions.